Application of Sharia by country: Algeria

-Article 222 of the Family Code of 1983 specifies sharia as the residuary source of laws.
-According to the U.S. State Department, the sharia-derived family code treats women as minors under the legal guardianship of a husband or male relative, though in practice the implied restrictions are not uniformly enforced.
+Article 222 of the Family Code of 1983 specifies Sharia as the residuary source of laws.
+According to the U.S. State Department, the Sharia-derived family code treats women as minors under the legal guardianship of a husband or male relative, though in practice the implied restrictions are not uniformly enforced.

 Benin

 It has a civil law system with influences from customary law.

 Burkina Faso

 It has a civil law system.

 Cameroon

 It has a mixed legal system of English common law, French civil law, and customary law.

 Chad

 After gaining independence from France, Chad retained the French legal system.

 Comoros

 The legal system is based on both Sharia and remnants of the French legal code.
 According to the article 229-7 of the Penal Code, any Muslim who makes use of products forbidden by Sharia can be punished by imprisonment of up to six months.

-Cote d'Ivoire
+Côte d'Ivoire

 It has a civil law system.